tychonievich/coa1-fall2018/markdown/bool.md

     The "not" operator is sometimes said to "negate", "invert", or "flip" its input.

+[^not]: Technically, the small circle is the "not" part; the triangle is sort of like a filler for when there is no other gate to which the circle may be adjoined.

 {.aside} The code symbol for "bitwise not" is `~`, the "tilde", which looks a lot like the "similar to" symbol ∼, the "most positive" symbol ∾, and the "alternating current" symbol ∿; fortunately, which one is meant can usually be inferred from context.
 The code symbol also has inconsistent representation across typefaces, sometimes being almost indistinguishable from a dash `−` or rendered as a small diacritic mark `˜`.

 There are two commonly identified operations that take as input two bits.